Five key differences between an Airbnb and a hotel.

-As Airbnb and Homeaway guest you’ll live in homes in the places you are visiting.
-To live like a local has a great appeal for those looking for the full experience.
-The ‘real experience’ may require a climb up to the 3rd floor with your bag in one of London’s beautiful Victorian buildings, and it may be rewarded with access to one of London’s key gardens not accessible to the public.
-Whatever the experience may be, it is going to be unique and require some element of adventure.
-This is probably the key differentiator to hotels who have for years optimised the arrival experience with their front-desk staff in comfortable lobbies and lifts to the rooms.
+As guest of Airbnb or Homeaway, you’ll stay in homes in the places you are visiting, and this appeals to those looking for a richer experience.
+The ‘real experience’ may require a climb up to the 3rd floor of a beautiful Victorian building, but it can also be rewarded with private access to one of the best views of the local area.
+Whatever the experience may be, it involves an element of adventure.
+This is probably the key differentiator to hotels, who have, for years optimised the arrival experience with their front-desk staff in comfortable lobbies and lifts to the rooms.

-Staying in Airbnb suits those looking for flexibility and individuality during their stay.
-A night in a fancy restaurant followed by a “night in”, with some takeaway dinner in front of the telly and the option to mix it up with a homemade meal or your favourite type of eggs in the morning may be what you are looking for, particularly on a longer stay.
+Staying in an Airbnb suits those looking for flexibility during their stay.
+One night in a fancy restaurant followed by a “night in” cooking your own dinner may be what you are looking for, particularly on a longer stay.
 At hotels, you will likely find a good selection of breakfast and dinner options, suitable for those booking shorter stays, but most rooms would not offer more than a water kettle to prepare a tea or coffee.

 While many hotels focus on creating a home-like experience, you know a home when you enter one.
-It may be the little cottage on the beach in Brighton, the small and cosy top floor flat in Edinburgh, or a luxurious home in Chelsea, London.
+It may be a little cottage on the beach in Brighton, the small and cosy top floor flat in Edinburgh, or a luxurious home in Chelsea, London.
 You will be able to find your ideal ‘home away from home’ going through the Airbnb and HomeAway listings.
-And many of us get some inspiration while staying in a short let.
-You will need to spend a bit more time doing the research, finding your ideal place, as the properties can differ greatly in amenities.
-Standardised service levels do not yet exist that allow you to book the four or five star experience.
-But even as a host, you can adopt that thinking as it will help you to understand what to provide and what you can charge for.
-You should also make sure you describe all amenities in your home so that guests can easily find what they are looking for.
+You will need to spend a bit more time doing the research and finding your ideal place, as the properties can differ greatly in amenities.
+Standardised service levels do not yet exist that allow you to book the four or five star experience as you can with hotels, but you can look out for how many stars the host has in order to know how previous guests rate the experience.

 Airbnb is all about the real local experience living in someone else’s home.
 It is also a ‘home like’ experience in terms of service.
-Guests will not expect that the bed should be made up and towels refreshed every day.
-Airbnb guests are not expecting a hotel service as they are choosing a home, but many expect to arrive in a clean home with beds prepared and fresh towels.
-Not keen on providing this service yourself?
+Guests will not expect that the bed should be made up for them and towels refreshed every day.
+Airbnb guests are not expecting a hotel service as they are choosing a home, but they all expect to arrive in a sparkling clean property with beds prepared and fresh towels.
 Property management companies like Pass the Keys have done this process thousands of times on behalf of homeowners across the UK, so they know exactly how to ensure guests get that 'wow' factor when they arrive at their Airbnb.